shanemcw/homebridge-amazondash-MAC/README.md

 # homebridge-amazondash-mac

-Amazon Dash plugin for [Homebridge](https://github.com/nfarina/homebridge) that doesn't require Dash Button setup.
+Amazon Dash plugin for [Homebridge](https://github.com/nfarina/homebridge) that doesn't require Dash button setup nor the Dash button connecting to your network.

 This project is a fork of [jourdant's](https://github.com/jourdant/homebridge-amazondash-ng) [homebridge-amazondash-ng], which is a fork of [KhaosT's](https://github.com/KhaosT) [homebridge-amazondash](https://github.com/KhaosT/homebridge-amazondash).

 ## Purpose
-There are a number of ways to trigger events based on the button press from an Amazon Dash button.
-This code is based off KhaosT's code with a subtle difference.

-_This module DOESN'T listen for ARP network packets._ **This module DOES use airodump-ng to listen for Wi-Fi frames.**

-The latency is reduced between the actual button press and the action you want to perform.
-IE, we only need the button to power on instead of waiting for it to connect to the network before triggering an event.
+This is a fork of [jourdant's](https://github.com/jourdant/homebridge-amazondash-ng) [homebridge-amazondash-ng]
+* Code maintenance
+* Revised specification of single-press, long-press, double-press events
+* Expect and support a Dash button that is not connected to the network
+* Multiple buttons can appear and act as one button through aliasing
+* Firmware revision, serial number display
+* Multiple logging debug levels
+* User ability to remove a stale button during setup experimentation

 ## Installation